newatoms/beta/_private/customers/stby/posts-and-research/service-design-in-movies/service-design-in-movies.md

 The story is told from the perspective of Wall-E, the only functioning robot left, tasked with cleaning up the world.
 At some point in the movie, the viewer is introduced to one of Buy 'n' Large's starliners when Wall-E boards the spaceship Aximo.

-As shown in [this scene](https://www.youtube.com/watch?v=h1BQPV-iCkU), the spaceship's crew is almost entirely automised, with the main goal of keeping the residents as comfortable as possible—"comfort" being defined by the consumer-driven Buy 'n' Large.
+As shown in [this scene](https://www.youtube.com/watch?v=h1BQPV-iCkU), the spaceship's crew is almost entirely automised with the main goal of keeping the residents as comfortable as possible—"comfort" being defined by the consumer-driven Buy 'n' Large.
 A lot of these robots on Aximo already look like our services today or feel like they are part of a near future.

 ## Aximo just got 'real' in only 7 years